hyurl/sfn/README.md

 ### Turn On TypeScript Support

-To turn on TypeScript support of your project, just add a new file named `tsconfig.json` in your project directory, it's contents should be like the
+To turn on TypeScript support of your project, just add a new file named `tsconfig.json` in your project directory, it's contents should be like these:
-following:

 ```json
 {